smcabrera/smcabrera.github.io/_posts/2014-6-20-remote-pairing-tools.md

 ####Cons:
   - The other person has to use your tmux configurations
   - You're stuck using ssh, instead of mosh (which is apparently faster than ssh).
-  - I imagine, though I'm not positive, that you wouldn't be able to use some of aforementioned tmux plugins.
+  - I'm not sure if you'd be able to use tmux plugins like tmuxinator.

-### Other Tools to try out
+### Other Tools to investigate

 - [mosh](http://mosh.mit.edu/) SSH alternative.
 Uses less bandwidth and thus faster than ssh.
 - [wemux](https://github.com/zolrath/wemux): tmux plugin for remote